iamjpix/iamjpix/README.md

 - 👋 Hi, I’m @iamjpix
 - 👀 I’m interested in security and python
 - 🌱 I’m currently learning basic programming concepts
-- 📫 How to reach me me@jpix.dev
+- 📫 How to reach me by email at me@jpix.dev
+- 🌎 My website is jpix.dev

 <!---
 iamjpix/iamjpix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.